RAHUL-AMBARAGONDA/azure-secure-three-tier-architecture/README.md

 --vnet-name SecurityVNet --name DBSubnet --address-prefix 10.0.3.0/24
 ```

--What happens?
+-**What happens**?
 Two more subnets are created: `AppSubnet` for the application tier and `DBSubnet` for the database tier.
 These tiers are isolated, providing greater control over traffic flows between the tiers.

 ---

-2. Deploying AKS Cluster for Web and App Tiers
+**2. Deploying AKS Cluster for Web and App Tiers**

 Azure Kubernetes Service (AKS) is a managed Kubernetes service that simplifies containerized applications' deployment, management, and scaling.
 In this lab, we’ll host both the web and app tiers on AKS.

-Create AKS Cluster
+**Create AKS Cluster**

 This step creates a Kubernetes cluster on Azure that hosts the containers for your web and app tiers.
 AKS simplifies Kubernetes management, patching, and scaling.